-4. ADVANCED CLOTHING AND COSTUME DESIGN.-Construction of wool and silk dresses, principles in the selection of garments, drafting of patterns, draping with practice materials, history of costume.
-Prerequisite Home Economics 3.
+4. ADVANCED CLOTHING AND COSTUME DESIGN.-Practical application of principles of line, dark and light, color harmony and texture to costumes for different individuals and purposes.
+Pattern drafting.
+Draping in either practice materials or real materials on block patterns and dress forms.
+History of costume.
+Prerequisite, Home Economics 3.
 Required of Seniors in Home Economics, elective for others.